Report: Giants RB Barkley unlikely to face Patriots

+"I know there are reports out there that I'm not going to play," Barkley said.
+"It didn't come from my mouth, and it didn't come from Coach (Pat) Shurmur's mouth, so I don't know how that story happened."
+Barkley missed the last two games with a right high ankle sprain, but returned to practice last week and had targeted this week's prime-time contest at Gillette Stadium as a potential return date.

-On Monday, coach Pat Shurmur said the second-year star would not return until he is able to perform at a high level and protect himself from further injury.
+On Monday, Shurmur said the second-year star would not return until he is able to perform at a high level and protect himself from further injury.
 Sitting Barkley this week would give him until New York's Oct.
-20 game against the Arizona Cardinals to recover, but it also leaves the Giants short-handed in the backfield.
+20 game against the Arizona Cardinals to recover, but it would also leave the Giants short-handed in the backfield.

 Barkley rushed for more than 100 yards in each of the first two games before sustaining the injury in the Week 3 win at Tampa Bay.
 He has carried 37 times for 237 yards and one touchdown.